Description of the program:

 - Baycrest rehab services provide goal-directed inpatient rehabilitative therapy after an acute event or illness, musculoskeletal injury, surgery or hospitalization, which is key to ensuring that patients can return to community living.

 - Our rehabilitation services offer a comprehensive array of specialized interventions focused on the unique needs of frail seniors with complex needs, including multiple health conditions, physical impairments, recent functional decline and cognitive change.
+We provide supports as required, while respecting the wishes and goals of the patient to remain as independent as possible.

 Goals of the program: